 by Terry Heick

-Recently, Emma Thompson made (some) British headlines for deciding to homeschool her daughter.
-Schoolimprovements.net responded cynically, but not much differently than I’ve heard from other teachers, writing:
+Which brings us, for now, to education–and homeschooling, specifically.
+Years ago, Emma Thompson made (some) British headlines for deciding to homeschool her daughter.
+Schoolimprovements.net responded cynically, but not much different than I’ve heard from other teachers, writing:

 “I have no comment on this individual case, but I myself increasingly perplexed by the apparently growing gap between the stringent regulations around ‘normal’ schooling – with, for example, term time holidays banned – and the fact that just about any parent can decide not to send their child to school at all and teach them any way they want at home.